 Examples are housewives, students, disabled, and retired persons.
 III.
-Sampling Design and Estimation Methodology The February 2022 LFS used one replicate or about 10,700 sample housing units of the 2013 Master Sample through independent sampling.
+Sampling Design and Estimation Methodology The March 2022 LFS used one replicate or about 10,700 sample housing units of the 2013 Master Sample through independent sampling.
 Using a two-stage cluster sampling design, sample Enumeration Areas (EAs)/barangays are selected at the initial sampling stage as the primary sampling units (PSUs), while sample housing units within the selected PSUs are also selected as the SSUs.
 Generally, all households within the sample housing unit are considered as sample households.
 However, for housing unit with more than three households, a maximum of three sample households are randomly selected.
-Sampling Frame The 2013 MS sampling frame was constructed based on the results of the 2015 Census of Population (POPCEN 2015).
+Sampling Frame The 2013 MS sampling frame was constructed based on the results of the 2010 Census of Population and Housing (2010 CPH) but which was updated using the 2015 Census of Population (POPCEN 2015).
 The EA Reference File (EARF) of the POPCEN 2015 was used as the PSU frame while the 2015 list of households for each of the PSU was used as the SSU frame.